dzackgarza/Notes/Class_Notes/2020/Fall/Etale Cohomology/sections/12 Lecture 12.md

 We'll now try to make
 $\delta$
-explicit in terms of Čech cohomology, which is the only way we have to make sense of the LHS set in \cref{eq:12_union_1}
+explicit in terms of Čech cohomology, which is the only way we have to make sense of the LHS set in \cref{eq:12_union_1}.
+We defined it to be the set of étale locally trivial
+$\PGL_n\dash\torsors$